-Spleens from individual mice were mechanically dissociated and RBCs were lysed with lysis buffer (Sigma).

-Single-cell suspensions of spleen and colon mesenteric lymph nodes (MLN) were passed through a sterile wire screen (Sigma).
-Cell suspensions were washed twice in RPMI 1640 (Sigma) and stored in medium containing 10% fetal bovine serum on ice until used after 1 to 2 h.
-The small intestine and colon was cut into 1-cm stripes and stirred in PBS containing 1 mmol/L EDTA at 37°C for 30 min.
-The cells from intestinal LP were isolated as described previously (27).
-In brief, the LP was isolated by digesting intestinal tissue with collagenase type IV (Sigma) in RPMI 1640 (collagenase solution) for 45 min at 37°C with moderate stirring.
-After a 45-min interval, the released cells were centrifuged and stored in complete medium and mucosal pieces were replaced with fresh collagenase solution.
+Spleens from individual mice were mechanically dissociated and RBC's lysed with lysis buffer (Sigma St. Louis, MO).
+Single cell suspensions of spleen and colon mesenteric lymph nodes (MLN) were passed through a sterile wire screen (Sigma St. Louis, MO).
+Cell suspensions were washed twice in RPMI 1640 (Sigma St. Louis, MO) and stored in media containing 10% FBS on ice until used after one to two hours.
+The small intestine and colon was cut into 1-cm stripes and stirred in PBS containing 1mM EDTA at 37°C for 30 min.
+The cells from intestinal lamina propria (LP) were isolated as described previously (27).
+In brief, the LP was isolated by digesting intestinal tissue with collagenase type IV (Sigma St. Louis, MO) in RPMI 1640 (collagenase solution) for 45 min. at 37°C with moderate stirring.
+After a 45 min interval, the released cells were centrifuged, stored in complete media and mucosal pieces were replaced with fresh collagenase solution.
 This was repeated twice.
-LP cells were further purified using a discontinuous Percoll (Pharmacia) gradient collecting at the 40% to 75% interface.
-Lymphocytes were maintained in complete medium, which consisted of RPMI
+LP cells were further purified using a discontinuous Percoll (Pharmacia, Uppsala, Sweden) gradient collecting at the 40-75% interface.
+Lymphocytes were maintained in complete medium, which consisted of RPMI 1640 supplemented with 10 ml/L of nonessential amino acids (Mediatech, Washington, DC), 1 mM sodium pyruvate (Sigma), 10 mM HEPES (Mediatech), 100 U/ml penicillin, 100 μg/ml streptomycin, 40 μg/ml gentamycin (Elkins-Sinn, Inc., Cherry Hill, NJ), 50 μM mercaptoethanol (Sigma) and 10 % FCS (Atlanta Biologicals).